compressionOrg/D-Pruner/README.md

 python code/test_billsum.py LLaMA2_HF_LOCATION PRUNED_MODEL_LOCATION

 ```
-Code will be similar to the medical datasets.
+Evaluation code of the medical datasets will be similar to the provided code of legal datasets.

 ## Acknowledgement